 16. Raise the TA Crossmember up to the bottom of the car.
 The TA Crossmember needs to be positioned as close to the bottom of the chassis as possible in order to provide the most exhaust clearance.
 You may want to bend upwards various metal tabs which protrude down from the floorpan so the TA Crossmember will be positioned as close as possible to the floorpan.
-If you have square tube subframe connectors you may use C-clamps or Vise Grips to clamp the Mounting Tabs to the car's subframe connectors.
+If you have rectangular tube subframe connectors you may use C-clamps or Vise Grips to clamp the Mounting Tabs to the car's subframe connectors.

 - 17. Mark the areas to be welded.
-Lower the TA and TA Crossmember and clean any paint or plating from the connectors in the area to be welded. - 18.
-Remove the second tab on the rearward legs of the TA Crossemember so that there is only one tab per leg.

-- 19. Raise the TA and TA Crossmember into place for final welding. - 20.
+Lower the TA and TA Crossmember and clean any paint or plating from the connectors in the areas to be welded. - 18.
+Raise the TA and TA Crossmember into place for final welding. - 19.
 Check that the TA Crossmember is situated squarely in the car by measuring the distance between the front edge of the TA Crossmember and the transmission crossmember flanges on each side of the car.
 Remember, while squaring up the TA Crossmember, keep the rear edge of the Urethane Bushing flush with the rearward edge of the Receiver Tube.